pelotom/mobx-component/README.md

 ReactDOM.render(<Adder xyz={xyzModel} />, document.getElementById('root'))
 ```

-This plugin saves you that bit of boilerplate so you can write your component as you would have originally:
+This package saves you that bit of boilerplate so you can write your component as you would have originally:

 ```ts
 import wrap from 'mobx-react-wrap'